 Differences in redistribution change the relative ranking of countries by inequality level.
 Figure 5, Panel A displays the levels of income inequality before (horizontal axis) and after (vertical axis) accounting for fiscal policies.
 Since all data points fall below the diagonal, fiscal policies reduce inequality in all countries.

-South Africa continues to be the most unequal country and Ethiopia the least unequal country based on income before or after fiscal policy.
-However, due to lower redistribution, Peru ends up being more unequal than Brazil once fiscal policies are considered while the opposite was true when inequality is measured with market income.
+South Africa continues to be the most unequal country and Ethiopia the least unequal country based on income before or after fiscal policies are considered while the opposite was true when inequality is measured with market income.